LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220312.md

 **Glitch**: Yes, build tools, we will be using a completely different project for our build tooling between beta release and full release, hopefully.
 We’re using Fabric Loom right now, but we would like to use VanillaGradle eventually.

-**CheaterCodes**: It also means the default, we’re not sure whether the default decompiler will be set to QuiltFlower, Hashed(-Mojmap) probably won’t make it into Beta.
+**CheaterCodes**: It also means the default, we’re not sure whether the default decompiler will be set to QuiltFlower, Hashed Mojmap probably won’t make it into Beta.

 **Glitch**: Almost definitely not.

 **CheaterCodes**: Yes, unless we find a really easy way to integrate it.
 Mappings, might still require the Quilt Mappings on Loom rather than being first-party direct support.
 All those sort of small things are going to be missing.
 But I think in terms of content as well, mappings, since some of the mappings are still in tooling.
 Unpick, also probably not going to make it into Beta.
 Probably want to have version-indepedent mappings, also not going to make it into Beta.
 So there’s a lot of- All those small things.

 **Glitch**: To add on for Loader, the Loader is promising loader plugins which are essentially ways to add more functionality to the loader.
 For example being able to load Forge mods, Sponge plugins, etc. That probably will not be in in a month from now, Alex isn’t here to confirm that, but I’m pretty sure.
-And on the same token, we’ve talked about auto dependency downloading, which would essentially mean for certain dependencies, like QSL, instead of jar-in-jarring them, Loader would automatically find the dependency you need and download it from a Maven.
+And on the same token, we’ve talked about auto dependency downloading, which would essentially mean for certain dependencies, like QSL, instead of Jar-in-Jarring them, Loader would automatically find the dependency you need and download it from a Maven.
 That is definiely not there yet, because Loader plugins have to exist for that to happen.

 **CheaterCodes**: Anything else?
 I think on QSL there's nothing in particular waiting for full release, just general libraries that might be added later.